 - Dietary Supplement Considerations For Youth

-- Assists young clients & family members in healthy eating habits and meeting their athletic and sports performance goals.
+- Assists young clients and family members in healthy eating habits and meeting their athletic and sports performance goals.

-- A Youth Nutrition Specialist offers nutritional plans for specific weight maintenance goals, weight loss or weight gain goals, and athletic or sports events and training.
+- Offers nutritional plans for specific weight maintenance goals, weight loss or weight gain goals, and athletic or sports events and training.

 - Self-paced, self-study, complete your course within 6 months or less

 - After successful completion, you will earn the title of “Certified Youth Nutrition Specialist”

 - Must be at least 18 years of age

 - Desire to help others in obtaining their nutritional and sports performance goals